 Brake pad wear depends on the severity of usage, the type of riding, and riding area conditions.
 (Generally, the pads will wear faster on wet and dirty riding terrain.)
-Inspect the pads at each regular maintenance interval (page 44).
+Inspect the pads at each regular maintenance interval (page 50).

-Check the cutouts (2) in each pad.
-If either pad is worn to the cutout, replace both pads as a set.
+Check the wear limit grooves (2) in each pad.
+If either pad is worn to the groove, replace both pads as a set.
 See your dealer for this service.